• Skip to primary navigation

 Why You'll Love This Recipe

 You'll love this recipe because it's the perfect healthy, bite-size treat.
 Fresh raspberries are firm and full of berry flavor.
 The combination of creamy peanut butter and your choice of chocolate chips makes for an indulgent treat that's sure to satisfy.
 This recipe is a homemade dessert that rivals any chocolate shop's chocolate covered raspberry recipe.
 Plus, the firm berries hold up well when coated in chocolate, making for a perfect treat every time.
-No need to feel guilty about indulging in this homemade sweet treat.

 healthy-dessert-snack-recipe